Strengths-based working in a complex system to deliver financially sustainable stronger patient outcomes and improved operational outcomes.

 This was just one intervention point but the result created energy and momentum to quickly scale these changes across other intervention points, testing and learning as we went.

-For example, a new SEND advice line was set up, and an assessment sign off panel was introduced to better signpost and divert SENDCo’s to currently available support.
+For example, a new SEND advice line was set up, and an assessment sign off panel was introduced to better signpost SENDCo’s to currently available support.

-Valuing SEND, a new approach to needs codification and setting provision mapping was rolled out to all schools.
-This has helped to build confidence of families, SENCos, and other professionals who support children with SEND in meeting their needs as early as possible and better understand the match between children’s needs and the provision required to meet these.
+Valuing SEND, a new approach to identifying children’s need and provision holistically was rolled out to all schools.
+This has helped to build confidence of families, SENCos, and other professionals who support children with SEND in meeting their needs as early as possible and better understanding the match between children’s needs and the provision required to meet these.

-Supported by Valuing SEND, Lincolnshire then trialled a new approach to annual reviews of EHCPs and supporting reintegration of pupils within mainstream settings.
+Supported by Valuing SEND, Lincolnshire then trialled a new approach to annual reviews of EHCPs and supporting reintegration of pupils within mainstream settings, for example where they had been excluded from or were out of school.

-One SENDCo told us that Valuing SEND “is straightforward and captures all the information in a succinct, meaningful way.
-It’s enabled us to sit down with parents and say, ‘We’ve tried this, but not explored these areas of support, so we’re not ready to apply for an EHC plan yet.’”
+One SENDCo told us that Valuing SEND “is straightforward and captures all the information in a succinct, meaningful way.”

 Sustainable change requires building ownership and momentum within the council, and within the wider High Needs system, alongside deliberate skills transfer.